derailed/k9s/README.md

       requests: 500
       http:
         method: GET
-        # This setting will depend on whether service is nodeport or loadbalancer.
-Nodeport may require vendor port tuneling setting.
+        # This setting will depend on whether service is NodePort or LoadBalancer.
+NodePort may require vendor port tunneling setting.
-        # Set this to a node if nodeport or LB if applicable.
+        # Set this to a node if NodePort or LB if applicable.
 IP or dns name.
         host: A.B.C.D
         path: /bumblebeetuna
       auth: